sysupdate.d — Transfer Definition Files for Automatic Updates

 Specification.

-The values esp
+The values esp, xbootldr, and

-are only supported when Type=
+boot are only supported when Type= is set to

-regular-file
+regular-file or directory.

-¶Specifies one or more file name or partition label match patterns that select the subset of files or partitions that are update candidates as targets for this transfer.
+MatchPattern=¶Specifies one or more file name or partition label match patterns that select the subset of files or partitions that are update candidates as targets for this transfer.
 See above for details on match patterns.

 This option is mandatory.
-Any pattern listed must contain at least the "@v
+Any pattern listed must contain at least the "@v"

 wildcard, so that a version identifier may be extracted from the filename.
 All other wildcards are